-To use PerfBoost with an SGI MPT MPI program, first load the perfboost environmental module.
+To use PerfBoost with an SGI MPT MPI program, first load the perfboost environmental module (see Example 6-1 on page 31).
 Then insert the perfboost command in front of the executable name along with the choice of MPI implementation to emulate.
 Launch the application with the SGI MPT mpiexec\mpt(1) or mpirun(1) command.
 Here is a list of MPI implementations and corresponding command line options:

 MPI Implementation Command Line Option

 Platform MPI 7.1+ -pmpi

 HP-MPI -pmpi

 Intel MPI -impi

 OpenMPI -ompi

-Here are some examples using perfboost:
+G &